austonj/BenchRestClient/README.md

 top of the first response page.*
 *This way both transaction parsing and aggregating the daily balance flows in ascending order.
-However, considering the size of the data and the complexity of the assignment, I didn't feel I had enough justification to implement this idea.
+However, considering the size of the data and the complexity of the assignment, I didn't feel there was enough justification to implement this idea.
+It would of also had a slower runtime since the app would first need to find out how many pages there are, and for each page scan from the bottom up.
 I did think about the detail implementations of this cache though, feel free to ask me if you're interested.*

 --------------------------------------------------------------------------------------
 ## Limitations